IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

 # Installation

 !!! info
-    vectorbt PRO is a totally different beast compared to vanilla vectorbt.
+    vectorbt PRO is a totally different beast compared to the community version.
     In fact, the PRO version redesigns the underlying core to enable groundbreaking features.

     To avoid using an outdated code, make sure to only import **vectorbtpro**!